-A group of fifth graders from R. Roger Rowe School came together to lead a pet supply drive for the Camp Pendleton Animal Shelter, donating $700 worth of supplies for cats and dogs in need on Feb.
-3.
+A group of fifth graders from R. Roger Rowe School came together to lead a pet supply drive for the

 It all started when Ella Kaminsky had an idea that she wanted to help animals—her group of animal-loving girlfriends — Abby Pinkerton, Nila Mehta, Ella Ryland Haw and Caitlyn Van Hoose — were happy to join.
 With the help of librarian Stacey Halboth, they pitched their idea to Principal Kim Pinkerton (also Abby’s mom) for approval.
 As the project sponsor, Halboth helped the girls to find a shelter that doesn’t get a lot of donations, finding Pendleton.
 Many people aren’t even aware that the Marine base has an animal shelter and Halboth also loved the idea of supporting the military.

 The girls contacted the shelter and found out what its biggest needs were and created posters to spread the word on campus about their drive—asking for monetary donations as well as slightly-used towels and blankets.

 “I was so impressed with the fact that they wanted to help animals in need,” said Elana Manos, the shelter’s animal caretaker.
 “It is refreshing to see young children have the foresight to organize an important effort and see it through.
 Our shelter is not government funded even though we are located on a military base.
 We operate on donated items so every single item donated has made a positive impact for the animals under our care.”

 Starting on Jan.
 14, a donation jar was set up in the library and Ella’s mom agreed to match every dollar raised.